-The paper itself describing the findings is available from PLoS One and is one of the most viewed papers at PLoS One: "Iridovirus and Microsporidian Linked to Honey Bee Colony Decline"
+The paper itself describing the findings is available from PLoS One and is one of the most viewed papers at PLoS One having been viewed almost 96,000 times: "Iridovirus and Microsporidian Linked to Honey Bee Colony Decline"

 In sum, Colony Collapse Disorder in bees can be attributed to a co-infection by an invertebrate iridescent virus (IIV) (Iridoviridae) and Nosema apis (a microsporidian unicellular parasite that is actually a fungus and reasonably common in bees).
 More publicised notions that Colony Collapse Disorder is related to a newly created neonicotinoid pesticide do not stand up to the fact that Colony Collapse Disorder has been observed on a cyclical basis over the last 100 years whereas neonicotinoid pesticides are only 15 years old.

 The focus of Dr. Firth's teaching and student advising is all about helping MIS majors (and often other majors) get great MIS careers.
 As a Managing Director in the Information Systems consulting practice of KPMG in San Francisco, Dr. Firth helped his clients solve their business problems.
 Now Dr. Firth helps his students get great careers, often in this very same Information Systems consulting world.